Hyde46/hoard/README.md

 #  hoard

-> A command organizer utility written in rust
+> A command organizer utility tool to hoard all your precious commands 💎🐉

 ![Example usage](img/hoard_example.gif)